alexisgea/sphere_generator/README.md

 - icosahedron
 - warped plane (uv)

--*the cube, icosahedron and plane are the best looking-
+*the cube, icosahedron and plane are the best looking*

 To use it, add this folder to your Assets folder of your unity project.
 Then just add the SphereGenerator.cs script to an empty gameobject and "poof!", magic happens!